Emergent360/redhatgov.github.io/content/workshops/openshift_4_101/lab0-terminal.md

 > Click on the "Create Project" button and give it a name of terminal-{{< span userid "YOUR#" >}}

-> Populate "Name" with "terminal-{{< span userid "YOUR#" >}}" and populate "Description" boxes with whatever you like.
+> Populate "Display Name" with "terminal-{{< span userid "YOUR#" >}}" and populate "Description" boxes with whatever you like.
 And click "Create"

 <img src="../images/ocp-admin-create-project.png" width="600"><br/><br>